Dr Farzaneh Haghighi

 - Haghighi, F., Ardalan, N., Howard, D., & Sadek, N. (2017).
 Persian Kingship and Architecture: Strategies of Power in Iran from the Achaemenids to the Pahlavis (2015)& The Age of the Seljuqs (The Idea of Iran Vol. 6, 2015) [Book review].
 International Journal of Islamic Architecture, 6 (2), 419-423.
 10.1386/ijia.6.2.419_5

 - Haghighi, F. (2017).
 Architecture’s mourning skin.
-Paper presented at 2017 Interstices (Under Construction) symposium: Pattern Surface - A pursuit of material narratives, Auckland University of Technology (AUT).
+Paper presented at 2017 Interstices (Under Construction) symposium: Pattern Surface - A pursuit of material narratives, Auckland, New Zealand.
 2 June - 4 June 2017.
-Related URL.
+2017 Interstices Under Construction symposium: Surface/Pattern: A pursuit of material narratives - Symposium brochure.

 - Haghighi, F. (2016).
 Eventulisation: Multiplying the faces of a polyhedron.
-Paper presented at The 16th annual meetings of the Foucault Circle, University of New South Wales, Sydney, Australia.
+Paper presented at The 16th annual meeting of the Foucault Circle, Sydney, Australia.
 29 June - 2 July 2016.
-Related URL.

 - Haghighi, F. (2016).
 Adoption and modification of modernism in a traditional context.
 School of Architecture and Planning, University of Auckland.
 8 March - 17 May 2016.
 Related URL.